-Julie graduated with an MPH in epidemiology in 2009.
+Julie graduated with an MPH in epidemiology in 2009, and served as the President of the Public Health Alumni Association (PHAA) from 2017-2019.
 She is also a 2019 Arbor Award recipient.
 She shared her thoughts on the award.

 Congratulations on winning the 2019 Arbor Award!
 How do you feel?

 I’m thrilled.
 I feel like I’ve won the lottery.
 U of T set me on my path to success, and I give back because, to me, there isn’t an alternative.
 When I was working towards the MPH degree, student colleagues, faculty, and alumni—they all supported me.
 I want to reciprocate that support to the larger community, and volunteering is just one way I can do it.